brockf/balancedSurveyR/README.md

 # balancedSurveyR

-R package implementing a model-based sampling method that corrects for nonresponse bias in surveys.
+R package implementing a model-based sampling method to correct for nonresponse bias in surveys.

 ## Installation